 Accidental complexity—This type of complexity is introduced by designs, frameworks, and code that bleed into the domain model and create coupling between concerns.
 This bleeding should be prevented through isolation of the infrastructure from the domain model.

-Part IV of domain-driven design7 is a collection of principles and strategies that are targeted at dealing with domain complexity.
+Part IV of Domain-Driven Design7 is a collection of principles and strategies that are targeted at dealing with domain complexity.
 Evans summarizes those under the heading of “Strategic Design,” and they are meant to be leveraged as a system grows and evolves over time.
 The architect should hold the role of strategic designer on a team; and, while management of complexity in the software is the responsibility of all team members, it should be a success criterion for the architect.
 By assuming responsibility for driving strategic design, the architect ensures that the architecture enables essential complexity, while walling-off the accidental and orthogonal complexities that tend to creep into systems over time.
 The architect also enables that architecture to evolve and mature as the system changes, to accommodate future shifts in business needs.

 Emergent Architecture